Krueger House

 The Krueger House is a historic house in Stuart, Martin County, Florida.
-It is located on the grounds of the historic Burn Brae Plantation.
+It is located on the grounds of historic Burn Brae Plantation.
 On February 14, 2002, it was added to the U.S. National Register of Historic Places.

 History

 Albert Rudolph Emil Krueger, a Berlin native who initially immigrated to New York City, moved southward in 1887 and began growing pineapples and oranges.
-He bought the 80 acre property in Stuart the 1890 and established the Burn Brae pineapple plantation.
-Burn Brae in scottish, means house on the hill by the water.
-The name derived from his wife Annie's Scottish heritage.
+He bought the 80 acre property in Stuart, July 23, 1891, and established a pineapple plantation.
+He later named it Burn Brae, in honor of his Scottish wife.
+In Scottish, it means house on the hill by the water.